-Term 3b (cycle 2) Topic Title: Under the sea Book Links: Rainbow fish, Noah's Ark, Commotion in the Ocean
+Term 3b (cycle 1)

+Topic Title: Holidays

+Book Links: Seaside poems

-Hooks for Learning Literacy Communication and Physical Development Understanding the World Role play area - Under the sea Engages in imaginative role- play based on own first-hand experiences.
+Hooks for Learning Literacy Communication and Physical Development Understanding the World Role play area - Travel agents Engages in imaginative role- play based on own first-hand experiences.
 Uses available resources to create props to support role- play.
 Introduces a storyline or narrative into their play.
 Plays alongside other children who are engaged in the same theme.
 Plays cooperatively as part of a group to develop and act out a narrative.
 Sometimes gives meaning to marks as they draw and paint Ascribes meanings to marks that they see in different places.
 Attempts to write short sentences in meaningful contexts.
 Links sounds to letters, naming and sounding the letters of the alphabet.
 Knows that print carries meaning and, in English, is read from left to right and top to bottom.
 Describes main story settings, events and principal characters.
 Recognises familiar words and signs such as own name and advertising logos.
 Begins to read words and simple sentences.
 Language Beginning to understand 'why' and 'how' questions Questions why things happen and gives explanations.
 Asks e.g. who, what, when, how.
 Understands humour, e.g. nonsense rhymes, jokes Introduces a storyline or narrative into their play.
 Can copy some letters, e.g. letters from their name.
 Runs skilfully and negotiates space successfully, adjusting speed or direction to avoid obstacles.
 Negotiates space successfully when playing racing and chasing games with other children, adjusting speed or changing direction to avoid obstacles.
 Uses a pencil and holds it effectively to form recognisable letters, most of which are correctly formed.
 Observes the effects of activity on their bodies.
 Shows some understanding that good practices with regard to exercise, eating, sleeping and hygiene can contribute to good health.
-Comments and asks questions about aspects of their familiar world such as the place where they live or the natural world.
-Can talk about some of the things they have observed such as plants, animals, natural and found objects.
-Developing an understanding of growth, decay and changes over time.
-Shows care and concern for living things and the environment.
-Looks closely at similarities, differences, patterns and change.
-Uses ICT hardware to interact with age-appropriate computer software.
+Shows interest in the lives of people who are familiar to them.
+Remembers and talks about significant events in their own experience.
+Shows an interest in technological toys with knobs or pulleys, or real objects such as cameras or mobile phones.

-Visits/Visitors Visit to The Deep Maths Shows an interest in numerals in the environment.
-Shows curiosity about numbers by offering comments or asking questions.
-Begins to identify own mathematical problems based on own interests and fascinations.
-Records, using marks that they can interpret and explain.
-Uses positional language.
-Beginning to use everyday language related to money.
-Personal, Social and Emotional Development Can play in a group, extending and elaborating play ideas, e.g. building up a role-play activity with other children.
+Visits/Visitors Visit to the seasion Personal, Social and Emotional Development Can play in a group, extending and elaborating play ideas, e.g. building up a role-play activity with other children.
 Can usually adapt behaviour to different events, social situations and changes in routine.
 Takes steps to resolve conflicts with other children, e.g. finding a compromise Can describe self in positive terms and talk about abilities.
-Expressive Arts and Design Explores the different sounds of instruments.
-Explores what happens when they mix colours.
-Understands that different media can be combined to create new effects.
-Manipulates materials to achieve a planned effect Uses simple tools and techniques competently and appropriately.
-Selects appropriate resources and adapts work where necessary Uses available resources to create props to support role-play.
-Create simple representations of events, people and objects Chooses particular colours to use for a purpose.
-Introduces a storyline or narrative into their play.
-Plays cooperatively as part of a group to develop and act out a narrative.
-Characteristics of Effective Learning Playing and exploring Active learning Creativity and critical thinking -------------------------------------- -- -- --- --
+Expressive Arts and Design Explores and learns how sounds can be changed.
+Realises tools can be used for a purpose.
+Experiments to create different textures.
+Manipulates materials to achieve a planned effect.
+Uses simple tools and techniques competently and appropriately.
+Sings to self and makes up simple songs.
+Initiates new combinations of movement and gesture in order to express and respond to feelings, ideas and experiences.
+Characteristics of Effective Learning Playing and exploring Active learning Creativity and critical thinking -------------------------------------- -- -- --- ---